Optimization of Structural Flood Mitigation Strategies: Results

 \subsubsection{Pathline-based algorithm results}

-To confirm the effectiveness of the pathline-based solvers, two separate implementations of Algorithm \ref{alg:pseudoalg} using RBFOpt were benchmarked.
+To confirm the effectiveness of the pathline-based solvers, two implementations of Algorithm \ref{alg:pseudoalg} using RBFOpt were benchmarked.
 In Table \ref{tab:icold-stats-table-1}, the objective behavior of the pathline-based solver (RBFOpt-PL) is compared against its direct counterpart (RBFOpt-D).
 The pathline-based solver clearly outperformed RBFOpt-D in nearly all instances, e.g., it resulted in smaller minima, means, and standard deviations.
-The single exception appears to be for $n = 1$, where the direct solver produced an equivalent minimum to the pathline-based solver.
+The single exception appears to be for $m = 1$, where the direct solver produced an equivalent minimum to the pathline-based solver.
 Nonetheless, on average, the pathline-based solver provided a $45\%$ improvement over the direct solver, with generally larger improvements for greater numbers of walls.
+This improvement was computed as \begin{linenomath*}